julien040/blog/README.md

 ## How this blog is made

 This blog is made with [Astro](https://astro.build/), a static site generator.
 The source code is available on [GitHub]( https://github.com/julien040/blog).
 I use TailwindCSS for the styling.
-Cloudflare Pages is used to host the website.
+Vercel is used to host the website.